 The Guild's Workplace Relations and Small Business Advice and Guidance provides a range of workplace relations services to partner with members to assist members in entitlements, obligations, government support for COVID-19.

 The Guild's COVID-19 Employer Guide focuses on managing and protecting your employees and your workplace and answering some of the workplace relations and work healthand safety(WHS) questions that are coming up for employers.
+The ACCI JobKeeper 2.0 Guide is here and the ACCI Legacy Employer Guide is here.

 A new, dedicated Coronavirus Mental Wellbeing Support Service is now available to support all Australians to manage the impact of the COVID-19 pandemic on their mental health and wellbeing.
 The free service, funded by the Australian Government and delivered by Beyond Blue, is available around the clock, delivering clear, evidence-based information, advice and support specifically tailored to the mental health and wellbeing challenges raised by the pandemic.
 For further information, please refer to the media release from Beyond Blue Support Service.